Kethanraiii1/app-one/README.md

 # app-one
-this is a demp repository
+this is a demo repository